Christian truth claims are the foundation of our worldview. These truths have specific characteristics.

 4. Pluralism Denies that Truth is Exclusive

 Fourth is pluralism.
 Some pantheistic religions hold to this belief.
-They assert, "All truth claims are equally true, even contradictory ones."
+They assert,

 On the other hand, Christianity is an exclusive religion.
 We believe Christianity alone has all truth.
 And we exclude any different worldview that disagrees with us.